oofaungoo/-Senior-Project-Web-Application-for-Managing-a-Restaurant/README.md

 # Web Application for Managing a Restaurant

-This is a senior project that involves developing a web-based point-of-sale (POS) system to support efficient restaurant management and enhance customer service.
+**FoodMood** is a senior project that involves developing a web-based point-of-sale (POS) system to support efficient restaurant management and enhance customer service.

 ## 📦 Features